2024 Microgrant Applications are now closed. Click here to stay tuned for updates on the second round in 2025 that will be focused on makers!

 This year we will focus on the middle part of the supply chain, which is the part of the process that falls after harvest but before retail.
 Qualified applicants might be involved in aggregation, processing, manufacturing, storage, transportation, or distribution.
 Anyone who malts, mills, stores, cleans, or otherwise processes organic grains in Colorado is eligible as well as food hubs and distributors.

 The CGC would like to see the selected projects showcase their plan to form at least three new partnerships within the grain value chain.
-As one of our core values, the CGC is committed to creating links between those working in the value chain and we truly believe that the stronger our networks, connections, and collaborations, the stronger our businesses will all become.
+As one of our core values, the CGC is committed to creating links between those working in the value chain and we truly believe that the stronger our networks, connections, and collaborations, the stronger all of our businesses will become.

 Example Projects for 2024 Microgrants: